David Berkowitz: Denaro and Keenan shooting (October 1976)

 On October 23, 1976, a similar shooting occurred in a secluded residential area of Flushing, Queens, next to Bowne Park.
 Carl Denaro (20), a Citibank security guard, and Rosemary Keenan (18), a Queens College student, were sitting in Keenan's parked car when the windows suddenly shattered.
 "I felt the car exploded," Denaro said later.
 Keenan quickly started the car and sped away for help.
-The panicked couple did not realize that someone had been shooting at them, even though Denaro was bleeding from a bullet wound to his head.
+The panicked couple did not realize someone had been shooting at them, even though Denaro was bleeding from a bullet wound to his head.
 Keenan had only superficial injuries from the broken glass, but Denaro eventually needed a metal plate to replace a portion of his skull.
 Neither victim saw the attacker.

-Police determined that the bullets embedded in Keenan's car were .44 caliber, but they were so deformed that they thought it unlikely that they could ever be linked to a particular weapon.
-Because Denaro had shoulder-length hair, police later speculated that the shooter had mistaken him for a woman.
-Keenan's father was a 20-year veteran police detective of the New York City Police Department (NYPD), causing an intense investigation.
+Police determined the bullets embedded in Keenan's car were .44 caliber, but they were so deformed they thought it unlikely they could ever be linked to a particular weapon.
+Because Denaro had shoulder-length hair, police later speculated the shooter had mistaken him for a woman.
+Keenan's father was a 20-year veteran police detective of the New York City Police Department, which encouraged an intense investigation.
 As with the Lauria–Valenti shooting, however, there seemed not to be any tangible motive for the shooting; police made little progress with the case.
 Many details of the Denaro–Keenan shooting were very similar to the Lauria–Valenti case, but police did not initially associate them, partly because the shootings occurred in different boroughs and were being investigated by different police precincts.

 DeMasi and Lomino shooting (November 1976)

-High school students Donna DeMasi (16) and Joanne Lomino (18) walked home from a movie shortly after midnight on November 27, 1976.
+High school students Donna DeMasi (16) and Joanne Lomino (18) had walked home from a movie shortly after midnight on November 27, 1976.
 They were chatting on the porch of Lomino's home in Floral Park when a young man dressed in military fatigues approached them and began to ask directions.

 In a high-pitched voice he said, "Can you tell me how to get...", but then quickly produced a revolver.
-He shot each of the victims once and, as they fell to the ground injured, he fired several more times, striking the apartment building before running away.
-A neighbor heard the gunshots, rushed out of the apartment building, and saw a blond man run past gripping a pistol in his left hand.
+He shot each of the victims once and, as they fell to the ground injured, he fired several more times, striking the house before running away.
+A neighbor heard the gunshots, rushed out of his house, and reported seeing a blond man run past gripping a pistol in his left hand.
 DeMasi had been shot in the neck, but the wound was not life-threatening.
 Lomino was hit in the back and hospitalized in serious condition; she was ultimately rendered paraplegic.